Generic Name: tramadol (TRAM a dol)

 How should I take tramadol?

 Take tramadol exactly as prescribed.
-Never take tramadol in larger amounts, or for longer than recommended by your doctor.
-Follow the directions on your prescription label.
+Follow all directions on your prescription label.
+Tramadol can slow or stop your breathing, especially when you start using this medicine or whenever you dose is changed.
+Never take in larger amounts, or for longer than prescribed.
 Tell your doctor if the medicine seems to stop working as well in relieving your pain.

 Tramadol can be taken with or without food, but take it the same way each time.